SalomePlatform/adao/doc/en/ref_observers_requirements.rst

   .. centered::
     **Choosing its entry type for an "observer" function**

-The "*observer*" function can be given as an explicit script (entry of type "*String*"), as a script in an external file (entry of type "*Script*"), or by using a template or pattern (entry of type"*Template*").
-The templates are available by default in ADAO using the graphical interface EFICAS or the text interface TUI, and are detailed in the following :ref:`section_ref_observers_templates`.
+An "*observer*" function can be given as an explicit script (entry of type "*String*"), as a script in an external file (entry of type "*Script*"), or by using a template or pattern (entry of type"*Template*").
+The templates are available by default in ADAO, using the graphical interface EFICAS or the text interface TUI, and are detailed in the following :ref:`section_ref_observers_templates`.
 These templates are simple scripts that can be tuned by the user, either in the integrated edition stage of the case